tommaso-borgato/wildfly-s2i/examples/saml-auto-reg/README.md

 # SAML.
 Deployment automatically secured with SAML and automatic registration of SAML client on Openshift

-In this example we are provisioning a WildFly server and deploying an application secured with SAML .
+In this example we are provisioning a WildFly server and deploying an application secured with SAML.
+The SAML authentication provider is implemented with an RH-SSO/Keycloak server;

+The following features of the WildFly s2i process, are used to make the setup easier:

-In this example, the SAML configuration is automatically generated and the SAML client automatically registered to the server.
+* Automatic SAML client registration: in this example, the SAML configuration is automatically generated and the SAML client automatically registered to the RH-SSO/Keycloak server.
+* Routes discovery: when registering the SAML client, the URL of the SAML client is required; this is basically the ULR of the application secured with SAML which is deployed on WildFly;

 # WildFly Maven plugin configuration
 High level view of the WildFly Maven plugin configuration